OtagoCarpentries/minibaz2020/index.md

 ## Schedule

-Workshops are designed to be stand-alone but complementary.
+Workshops are designed to be stand-alone but complementary, but some workshops do have expected prior knowledge.

 | Duration | Monday | Tuesday | Wednesday | Thursday |
 |---|---|---|---|---|